Meetcrypt

 • A strategy, symbol, or account card should be interpreted as the aggregate of realized PNL, unrealized PNL, funding, and fees according to that page's definitions, not just one component.

-• The Analytics page now includes a daily history chart of open unrealized PNL summed across all futures-margined accounts on Binance and Bitget.
+• The Analytics page includes a daily history chart of open unrealized PNL summed across all futures-margined accounts on Binance and Bitget.
 Each day is the latest known per-account value carried forward and summed, converted to USD.

 How Sync And Data Integrity Work

-These points explain what the sync engine is trying to guarantee and why imported data can still depend on exchange permissions and endpoint behavior.
+What the sync engine is trying to guarantee and why imported data can still depend on exchange permissions and endpoint behavior.

 • The app separates raw exchange fetches, normalized records, and computed analytics so calculations remain traceable and reproducible.